 The adoption process is rewarding but can seem daunting to a hopeful, prospective parent.
-At Szaferman Lakind, we take the time to get to know your family so that we can approach the matter in a way that is both personalized and practical.
-It is important that we provide information so that you can make informed decisions about family planning, taking into consideration your short term and long term goals.
+At Szaferman Lakind, our adoption lawyers take the time to get to know your family so that we can approach the matter in a way that is both personalized and practical.
+It is important that we provide information on the requirements for adopting a child so that you can make informed decisions about family planning, taking into consideration your short term and long-term goals.

 If you wish to provide a loving, forever family for a child (or an adult) and you are living in New Jersey, then you must be at least 18 years old and at least 10 years older than the child to be adopted.
 Adoptions provide children (and adults) safety, stability and love.
 If you are considering expanding your family by initiating the adoption process, we will guide you through this very special and rewarding process.

 There are several types of adoption which may include International Adoptions and Re-Adoptions, Step-Parent Adoptions, Private Placement Adoptions and Private Agency Adoptions.
 Regardless of whether the prospective parents are using a private agency or a private placement, finalizing the adoption will require a home study, federal and state criminal background checks and child abuse registry checks, and a Judgment of Adoption entered by the Court.

 Our adoption lawyers can carefully walk you through the process so you have all the details you need to move forward with adopting a child.

 Private Agency Adoption

 In a private agency adoption, the adoption agency will handle the issues relating to placement of the child.
 The agency will then need to obtain a relinquishment of rights from the birth parents.
 In cases when the father of the child is unknown, an adoption lawyer must seek to terminate his rights before proceeding with the finalization of adoption.